RexManglicmot/prompt_and_prefix_fine_tuning/.ipynb_checkpoints/README-checkpoint.md

 ![prompt](./outputs/viz/cm_prompt_tuning_test.png)

-Prompt tuning is highly sensitive to “yes”—it correctly captures 52/55 positives (recall ≈ 0.95), which is great for not missing actionable findings.
+Prompt tuning is highly sensitive to “yes”—it correctly **captures 52/55 positives** (recall ≈ 0.95), which is great for not missing actionable findings.
 The trade-off is specificity: with 22 false positives vs 12 true negatives (“no” recall ≈ 0.35), it tends to over-call “yes.”
 For deployment, calibrate the decision threshold and train with more (or harder) no examples or class weighting to cut false positives while preserving the strong yes recall.

 ![prefix](./outputs/viz/cm_prefix_tuning_test.png)

-Prefix tuning shows a balanced error profile: it captures 49/55 positives (recall ≈ 0.89) and yields 17 TN / 17 FP on negatives (specificity ≈ 0.50; precision ≈ 0.74).
+Prefix tuning shows a balanced error profile: it **captures 49/55 positives** (recall ≈ 0.89) and yields 17 TN / 17 FP on negatives (specificity ≈ 0.50; precision ≈ 0.74).
 Overall performance is Accuracy ≈ 0.74 (66/89) with Macro-F1 ≈ 0.70, emphasizing strong sensitivity while keeping false alarms moderate—appropriate for clinical QA summaries.

 ![eval_macro_f1](./outputs/viz/eval_macro_f1_per_epoch.png)

 Macro-F1 climbs rapidly in the first **3–5 epochs** and **then plateaus**.
 Prefix tuning stays ahead by roughly 0.05–0.10 across most epochs, ending around 0.65–0.68, while prompt tuning stabilizes near 0.55–0.57.
 One exception: prompt spikes at epoch 4 (~0.67) above prefix (~0.60), and epochs 5–7 are roughly tied (~0.63–0.64) before prefix reopens the gap.
-Variability shrinks after epoch ~5, so longer runs add cost without meaningful gains, so using early stopping through epoch 4–5 to capture the prompt spike, then stop at the plateau.
+Variability shrinks after epoch ~5, so longer runs add cost without meaningful gains, so using **early stopping through epoch 4–5 to capture the prompt spike**, then stop at the plateau.

 ![eval_macro_f1](./outputs/viz/loss_train_vs_eval_four_lines.png)